Dzaky Asraf

-Muhammad Dzaky Asraf Huwaidi Syam (born 6 February 2003) is an Indonesian professional footballer who plays as a winger or right-back for Liga 1 club PSM Makassar.
+Muhammad Dzaky Asraf Huwaidi Syam (born 6 February 2003) is an Indonesian professional footballer who plays as a winger or right-back for Super League club Persik Kediri.

 Club career

 PSM Makassar

 He was signed for PSM Makassar to play in Liga 1 in the 2022 season.
 Dzaky made his league debut on 23 July 2022 in a match against PSS Sleman at the Maguwoharjo Stadium, Sleman.

 International career

 On 28 October 2022, Dzaky made his first cap for the Indonesia U-20 national team for a friendly match against Turkey U-20 in a 1–2 loss.
 He received a call to join the senior team in November 2022 as a preliminary squad for 2022 AFF Championship.

 In March 2023, Dzaky was called up by Indonesian manager Shin Tae-yong for two friendly matches against Burundi.

-On 25 November 2024, Dzaky received a called-up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.
+On 25 November 2024, Dzaky received a called up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.